Featured Snippets that Answer Questions

 Google may look for headings that include query questions and find answers that are headed by those questions.

 It may then score those answer passages.

-One of the other patents focused on scoring answer passages based on a combination of query dependent and query independent signals.
+One of the other patents focused on scoring answer passages based on query dependent and query independent signals.

-Another patent adjusted rankings while scoring answer passages based on context signals using the headers that a question might be contained under.
+Another patent adjusted rankings while scoring answer passages based on context signals using the headers that a question might contain.